russ-schumacher/fortcollins_snowstorms/README.md

 If you're working through the code and making modifications, etc., you may want to copy chunks into a jupyter notebook - this is how I wrote the code.

+## Running the code

+Once everything is in place, you should be able to simply run the code with:
+`python winterstorms_era5_loop.py`
+from the command line.
+It will create subdirectories for each storm and will write the png image files to those subdirectories.